Our History and Our Achievements

 In 2014, the Hypersomnia Foundation was incorporated as a 501(c)(3) nonprofit organization to advocate, educate, and provide resources for research on behalf of people affected by idiopathic hypersomnia and related disorders.

-Through the incredible generosity of our donors, we have achieved all this and more in just a few short years!
-We continue to grow and expand the founders’ vision for HF to make a positive impact in the lives of people with IH and related disorders.
+Through the incredible generosity and passion of our donors, HF has made significant achievements in just five short years!
+We will continue to grow and expand the founders’ vision for HF to make a positive impact in the lives of people with IH and related disorders.

 Thank you! to all those who donate time, talent and treasure to the mission and the work of the Hypersomnia Foundation.

 Please consider making a donation today.
 Every contribution, of any size, is deeply appreciated.